-Our work marketplace enables our users to manage important aspects of their businesses, and any errors, defects, or disruptions in our work marketplace, or other performance problems with our work marketplace or infrastructure could harm our brand and reputation and may damage the businesses of users.
-As the usage of our work marketplace grows, we will need an increasing amount of technical infrastructure, including network capacity and computing power, to continue to operate our work marketplace.
-It is possible that we may fail to continue to effectively scale and grow our technical infrastructure to accommodate these increased demands, which may adversely affect our user experience.
+Our work marketplace enables our users to manage important aspects of their businesses, and any errors, defects, or disruptions in our work marketplace, or other performance or availability problems with our work marketplace or infrastructure could harm our brand and reputation and may damage the businesses of users.
+As the usage of our work marketplace grows, and as we introduce new product and service offerings and look to expand our international footprint over time, we will need an increasing amount of technical infrastructure and continued infrastructure modernization, including network capacity and computing power, to continue to operate our work marketplace.
+We may fail to effectively scale and grow our technical infrastructure to accommodate these increased demands, which may adversely affect our user experience.
 We also rely on third-party software and infrastructure, including the infrastructure of the internet, to provide our work marketplace.
 Any failure of or disruption to this software and infrastructure could also make our work marketplace unavailable to our users.
 For example, for a short period of time in May 2019, due to an inadvertent error by a regulatory agency in Bangladesh, users in Bangladesh were unable to access our website and other websites that included "-rk.com" in their website addresses.
-Also, certain jurisdictions, such as India, Pakistan, Uganda, and Myanmar, have in the past voluntarily shut down the internet in response to civil unrest or prior to contested political elections and, in the event any such governmental action were to take place again, it would adversely affect user activity on our work marketplace throughout the duration of such shut down.
+Also, internet shutdowns in certain jurisdictions are becoming more frequent, including in response to civil unrest or prior to contested political elections, and any shutdown in a jurisdiction in which a significant number of our users are located will adversely affect user activity on our work marketplace throughout the duration of such shutdown.
 Our work marketplace is constantly changing with new updates, which may contain undetected errors when first introduced or released.
-Any errors, defects, disruptions in service, or other performance or stability problems with our work marketplace, or the inadequacy of our efforts to adequately prevent or timely remedy errors or defects, could result in negative publicity, loss of or delay in market acceptance of our work marketplace, loss of competitive position, our inability to timely and accurately maintain our financial records, inaccurate or delayed invoicing of clients, delay of payment to us or freelancers, claims by users for losses sustained by them, or investigation and corrective action taken by the DFPI or other regulatory agencies.
+Any errors, defects, disruptions in service, or other performance or stability problems with our work marketplace, or the inadequacy of our efforts to adequately prevent or timely remedy errors or defects, could result in negative publicity, loss of or delay in market acceptance of our work marketplace, loss of competitive position, our inability to timely and accurately maintain our financial records, inaccurate or delayed invoicing of clients, delay of payment to us or freelancers, claims by users for losses sustained by them, or investigation and corrective action taken by regulatory agencies.
 In such an event, we may be required, or may choose, for customer relations or other reasons, to expend additional resources in order to help resolve the issue.
 Accordingly, any errors, defects, or disruptions in our work marketplace could adversely impact our brand and reputation, revenue, and operating results.

 We rely on AWS to deliver our work marketplace to our users, and any disruption of service from AWS or material change to our arrangement with AWS could adversely affect our business.
-We are also subject to litigation relating to our use of AWS.